PritishDoc/DSA-in-C-/README.md

-# DSA-in-C-
+# DSA-in-C++
-Covering full dsa syllabus as well as practicing the questions also like top question from gfg and leetcode.
+Covering the full DSA syllabus as well as practicing the questions also like top questions from gfg and leetcode.